 If this metric is too high, it may mean your agents aren’t working as efficiently as they could, and your customers are waiting too long on hold.
 If the average time on hold is too long for customers, their interactions with agents start off negatively, and that is, unfortunately, a sign they will end negatively too.
 The result is an overall negative customer journey from start to finish, which is exactly what you want to avoid.

 Find out what’s preventing agents from responding faster.
 Ask questions, listen, and review agent tickets to learn more.
 Changes as simple as introducing improved work tools and increasing customer service training can help reduce average response time.

 6. Average Handle Time

-7. After-Call Work
+7. After-Interaction Work

-Your agents need to spend enough time to do this post-call work accurately and thoroughly.
-At the same time, if you find that the average After-Call Work time is too high, there may be more to it.
+Your agents need to spend sufficient time doing this post-interaction work accurately and thoroughly.
+At the same time, if you find that the average after-interaction work time is too high, by agent average, there may be more to it.